arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 ### MIPI Camera

-The Portenta H7 and H33 have no MIPI interface, so it can not use the camera which is only available for the Portenta X8 at the moment.
-As a quick note, the out-of-the-box shell does not support certain commands directly through the ADB shell.
+The Portenta X8 can interact with MIPI cameras through the dedicated camera connector.
+As a quick note, the out-of-the-box Alpine shell does not support certain commands directly through the ADB shell.

+On the other hand, the Portenta H7 and C33 have no MIPI interface, so they cannot use the camera connector.

 ![Portenta Hat Carrier MIPI Camera](assets/portentaHATcarrier_MIPI.png)